Shafqat Rasool

 At the University of Northampton, everything we do, from funded trips to paid internships, is to give you everything you need to make a difference when you leave.

-If you join this full time Engineering degree at Northampton, you will receive a laptop when your course begins*.
+If you join this full time Bachelor’s degree in Engineering, you will receive a laptop when your course begins*.
 The laptops are built to a bespoke custom specification ideal for use in the seminar room, collaborative group work or studying at home.

 To check out the full list of perks, visit our Student Perks page or dedicated International Perks page.